ktrnab/Java-Files/README.md

 # Java-Practice
-All the files I have from Introduction to Java, Data Structures, and Software I
+These are the Java files I have coded for my Introduction to Java, Data Structures, and Software I classes.

 <b> The Ohio State University Cooperation, Collaboration, and Professional Ethics Statement </b>
 <hr>